 Rustic Contemporary — A Masterful Developer’s “Home With A Soul” In Pelican Bay

 Wonderful things happen when talented people join together in a creative process.
-When Leslie Sherman of Calusa Bay Development began work on this 5,700 square foot home in Pelican Bay, she assembled a team comprised of top professionals who all share a common vision — to design and build exceptional, functional, unique living spaces.
+When Leslie Sherman of Calusa Bay Development began work on this 5,700-square-foot home in Pelican Bay, she assembled a team comprised of top professionals who all share a common vision — to design and build exceptional, functional, and unique living spaces.

 “Each project starts with an exceptional location, and in this case, a huge lot in the heart of Pelican Bay, walking distance to the beach, with a beautiful view and the ability to provide an extremely private and well landscaped outdoor living space,” says Sherman.

 “From there the team worked to create a home that would maximize this lot’s many strengths, that of a home with a soul of its own, inspired by great design and artful craftsmanship, filled with natural light, beautiful finishes, and thoughtful attention to detail.”
 The detail-oriented team’s commitment to thoughtful design and natural finishes is clearly evident.
 Natural shellstone, stained cypress wood accents, and artful lighting choices create a unique exterior.